un-painted-org/nomadbuild/docs/REPRODUCIBILITY_NOTES.md

 ## Conclusion

-`repro.sh` + `repro_builder.py` allow **anyone** to independently build upstream ESP-Miner firmware for a given tag and verify internal reproducibility of the resulting generic merged binary.
+With the help of `repro.sh` + `repro_builder.py` **anyone** can independently build an upstream ESP-Miner firmware for a given tag and verify internal reproducibility of the resulting generic merged binary.
 This offers strong assurance that binaries produced by NomadBuild match the public source, even though they may differ from Bitaxe factory releases.